weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy
     host1$ export DOCKER_HOST=tcp://host1:12375

-With this done, we can automtaically assign an address to a container by providing a blank `WEAVE_CIDR` value, as in
+With this done, we can automatically assign an address to a container by providing a blank `WEAVE_CIDR` value, as in

     host1$ docker run -e WEAVE_CIDR= -ti ubuntu /bin/sh